East Coast

 Peabody Deli and Desserts

-If you need an afternoon pick-me-up, head to The Peabody Hotel and enjoy a barista-made coffee along with divine desserts.
+If you need an afternoon pick-me-up, head to The Peabody Hotel and enjoy a barista-made coffee and divine desserts.
 Each dessert looks like a work of art, like the coffee cup tiramisu.
 The key lime tart offers a creamy balance of tart and sweet.

 Located in the lobby of The Peabody Hotel at 149 Union Ave.
 Open Monday to Saturday from 6 a.m. to 9 p.m. and Sunday from 6:30 a.m. to 8 p.m.